ppy/osu-wiki/news/2024/2024-05-01-the-nat-gazette-june-2024.md

 ---

-This is all for today!
+That is all for today!
 To stay tuned with discussions to come, we encourage everyone to keep an eye in the [Beatmap Management subforum](https://osu.ppy.sh/community/forums/115).
 Getting to know the community's opinion is crucial, and giving power to the user base should be our priority moving forward.

 —the Nomination Assessment Team